Hezekiah: Death of Sennacherib

 Of Sennacherib's death, 2 Kings records:

 "It came about as he was worshiping in the house of Nisroch his god, that Adrammelech and Sharezer killed him [Sennacherib] with the sword; and they escaped into the land of Ararat.
 And Esarhaddon his son became king in his place."

-According to Assyrian records, Sennacherib was assassinated in 681 BCE, twenty years after the 701 BCE invasion of Judah.
-A Neo-Babylonian letter corroborates with the biblical account a sentiment from Sennacherib's sons to assassinate him, an event Assyriologists have reconstructed as historical.
-The son Arda-Mulissu, who is mentioned in the letter as killing anyone who would reveal his conspiracy, successfully murders his father in c.
-681 BCE, and was most likely the Adrammelech in 2 Kings, though Sharezer is not known elsewhere.
-Assyriologists posit the murder was motivated because Esarhaddon was chosen as heir to the throne instead of Arda-Mulissu, the next eldest son.
-Assyrian and Hebrew biblical history corroborate that Esarhaddon ultimately did succeed the throne.
+According to Assyrian records, Sennacherib was assassinated in 681 BC, twenty years after the 701 BC invasion of Judah.
+A Neo-Babylonian letter corroborates with the Biblical account, a sentiment from Sennacherib's sons to assassinate him, an event Assyriologists have reconstructed as historical.
+The son Arda-Mulissu, who is mentioned in the letter as killing anyone who would reveal his conspiracy, murdered his father in c.
+681 BC, and was most likely the Adrammelech in 2 Kings, though Sharezer is not known elsewhere.

+Assyriologists posit the murder was motivated by Esarhaddon being chosen as heir to the throne instead of Arda-Mulissu, the next eldest son.
+Assyrian and Hebrew Biblical history corroborate that Esarhaddon ultimately succeeded the throne.
 Other Assyriologists assert that Sennacherib was murdered in revenge for his destruction of Babylon, a city sacred to all Mesopotamians, including the Assyrians.

-Hezekiah's illness and recovery

-Later in his life, Hezekiah was ill with a boil or an inflammation.
-Isaiah told him that the Lord said he should put his house in order because he would die.
-But Hezekiah prayed, and Isaiah returned saying that the Lord had heard his prayer and he would recover.
-Hezekiah asked for a sign, and Isaiah asked him whether the shadow should go forward ten degrees or go back ten degrees.
-Hezekiah said it should go back, and the account states, "Isaiah the prophet cried unto the LORD: and he brought the shadow ten degrees backward, by which it had gone down in the dial of Ahaz."
-The narrative of his sickness and miraculous recovery is found in 2 Kings, 2 Chronicles and Isaiah.

-Various ambassadors came to congratulate him on his recovery, among them from Merodach-baladan, son of the king of Babylon, "for he had heard that Hezekiah had been sick".
-Hezekiah, his vanity flattered by the visit, showed the Babylonian embassy all the wealth, arms and stores of Jerusalem, revealing too much information to Baladan, king of Babylon (or perhaps boasting about his wealth).
-He was then confronted by Isaiah, who foretold that a future generation of the people of Judah would be taken as captives to Babylon.
-Hezekiah was reassured that his own lifetime would see peace and security.

-According to Isaiah, Hezekiah lived another 15 years after praying to God.
-His son and successor, Manasseh, was born during this time: he was 12 years of age when he succeeded Hezekiah.